-(b) Notwithstanding the provisions of sections 15-15-50(e), 15-15-50(f), and 15-15-50.5, the commission may, on its own motion, or on motion by any of the parties addressing alleged deficiencies of the petition, dismiss defective or nonconforming petitions with or without prejudice.
-If the petition is determined by the commission to be defective or nonconforming, the date of proper filing shall be the date the commission determines that the defects are cured.
-If the defects are jurisdictional, including, without limitation, failure to satisfy the requirements of section 15-15-50(c)(5), the commission shall dismiss the petition without prejudice.
-[Eff 10/27/86; am and comp 8/16/97; comp 5/8/00; am and comp NOV 0 2 2013 [Auth: HRS §§205-1, 205-7) (Imp: HRS §91-2)
+(b) Notwithstanding the provisions of sections 15-15-50(e), [and] 15-15-50(f) and 15-15-50.5, the commission may [entertain motions], on its own motion, or on motion by any of the parties addressing alleged deficiencies of the petition dismiss defective or nonconforming petitions with or without prejudice. the petition is [in fact] determined by the commission to be defective or nonconforming, the date of proper filing shall be [as of] the date the commission determines that the defects are cured.
+If the defects are jurisdictional, including, without limitation, failure to satisfy the requirements of section 15-15-50(c)(5), the commission shall dismiss the petition without prejudice."
+[Eff 10/27/86; am and comp 8/16/97; comp May 08 2000] (Auth: HRS §§205-1, 205-7) (Imp: HRS §91-2)

-§15-15-42 Extensions of time. (a) Whenever a party is required to file a pleading within a period prescribed or allowed by these rules by notice given thereunder, or by an order, the chairperson, presiding officer, or the executive officer may:
+"§15-15-42 Extensions of time. (a) Whenever a party is required to file a pleading within a period prescribed or allowed by these rules by notice given thereunder, or by an order, the chairperson, presiding officer, or the executive officer may:

-- (1) For good cause shown, with or without notice or hearing, extend such period if written request therefor is made before the expiration of the period originally prescribed or as extended by a previous order; - (2) Pursuant to a stipulation between all of the parties, without notice or hearing, extend the period; or - (3) Upon motion after the expiration of the specified period, permit the act to be done where the failure to act is clearly shown to be the result of excusable neglect; but may not extend the time for taking any action on jurisdictional matters. - (b) Extensions of time to file any pleading or other document required by a decision and order of the commission must be requested more than fourteen days prior to the next scheduled hearing date on the matter.
+- (1) For good cause shown, with or without notice or hearing, extend such period if written request therefor is made before the expiration of the [prescribed]period [, with or without notice to the parties, extend the period] originally prescribed or as extended by a previous order; - Pursuant to a stipulation between all of the parties, without notice or hearing, extend the period; or - (3) Upon motion after the expiration of the specified period, permit [Permit] the act to be done [after the expiration of a specified period] where the failure to act is clearly shown to be the result of excusable neglect; but may not extend the time for taking any action on jurisdictional matters. - (b) Extensions of time to file any pleading or other document required by a decision and order of the commission must be requested more than 14 days prior to the next scheduled hearing date on the matter.
+This section shall not apply to extensions of time affecting jurisdictional matters [Eff 10/27/86; am and comp 8/16/97; comp May 08 2000] (Auth: HRS §§205-1, 205-7) (Imp: HRS §§91-2, 205-4)

-\$15-15-43 Amended pleadings.
+§15-15-43 Amended pleadings.
 All pleadings may be amended at any time until forty-five days prior to the hearing date set pursuant to section 15-15-51.
 Amendments offered prior to the hearing date shall be served on all parties and filed with the commission.
 All parties shall have the opportunity to provide any further response to address the amended pleading up to thirty days prior to the hearing date set pursuant to section 15-15-51.
 No amended pleadings shall be filed after forty-five days prior to the date of the hearing and no responses shall be filed after thirty days prior to the hearing date, unless a stipulation is reached by all parties, or good cause is shown and approval of the chairperson, presiding officer, or the chairperson's designee is obtained.
-[Eff 10/27/86; am and comp 8/16/97; am and comp 5/8/00; and comp NOV 0 2 2013 (Auth: HRS §\$205-1, 205-7, SLH 1995, Act 235, §2) (Imp: HRS §§91-2, 205-1, 205-7)
+[Eff 10/27/86; am and comp 8/16/97; am and comp May 08 2000] (Auth: HRS §§205-1, 205-7, SLH 1995, Act 235, §2) (Imp: HRS §§91-2, 205-1, 205-7)